Frequently asked questions for educators and exhibitors

 Who attends JA Inspire?

-6,500 8th grade students (13-14 years old) and educators from RI middle schools, as well as 100+ exhibitors from RI’s high-wage/high-growth industries.
-Elected Officials, CEOs, JA Inspire Sponsors, and community and educational leaders have been invited to participate in a VIP Tour and Reception on the morning of Tuesday, November 14th.
+6,500 8th grade students (13-14 years old) and educators from RI middle schools, as well as 100+ exhibitors from RI’s high-growth/high-demand industries.
+Elected Officials, CEOs, JA Inspire Sponsors, and community and educational leaders have been invited to participate in a VIP Tour and Reception on the morning of Tuesday, December 9th.

 Who do I contact with additional questions?